Five Austin hiking trails you’ve probably never explored

 The new trail serves a much different audience – one that prefers strolling or pedaling a smooth concrete path instead of rambling along an undulating dirt path spiked with rocks and roots.
 If you prefer your trails with a natural surface, skip this one.

-You’ll pass through an area that burned in a wildfire in 2023, skirt the backside of a few neighborhoods, pass a stretch of Slaughter Creek that’s been dammed to create a small lake, and ultimately intersect with the Brushy Creek Trail.
+You’ll pass through an area that burned in a wildfire in 2023, skirt the backside of a few neighborhoods, pass a stretch of Brushy Creek that’s been dammed to create a small lake, and ultimately intersect with the Brushy Creek Trail.
 Keep your head up – I’ve encountered fast-moving road cyclists, skateboarders and scooters on this route.

 Best Austin hiking trail with a view of the Texas Gigafactory